GOMC-WSU/MoSDeF-GOMC/docs/reference/citing_mosdef_gomc_python.rst

 .. code-block:: bibtex

     @Inbook{MOSDEF_GOMC_PYTHON_2022,
-	author      = "Crawford, Brad  and Timalsina, Umesh and Quach, Co and Craven, Nicholas and Gilmer, Justin and Cummings, Peter T. and  Potoff, Jeffrey", title       = "MoSDeF-GOMC: Python software for the creation of scientific workflows for the Monte Carlo simulation engine GOMC", year        = "2022",
+	author      = "Crawford, Brad  and Timalsina, Umesh and Quach, Co and Craven, Nicholas and Gilmer, Justin and McCabe, Clare and Cummings, Peter T. and  Potoff, Jeffrey", title       = "MoSDeF-GOMC: Python software for the creation of scientific workflows for the Monte Carlo simulation engine GOMC", year        = "2022",
 	publisher   = "Github",